MikeMitterer/dart-sitegen/README.md

 **--ip** option - now you can set the IP the server listens to.
 (Defaults to 127.0.0.1)
 Helps to test your site from within a VM for example.

 With extra assets-folder and partials-support.
-A static site generator in [Dart](dart), webserver included.
+A static site generator in [Dart](https://www.dartlang.org/), webserver included.
-You can write your pages in HTML or [Markdown][markdown].
-For Templates [Mustache][mustache] is supported.
+You can write your pages in HTML or [Markdown](http://daringfireball.net/projects/markdown/syntax).
+For Templates [Mustache](http://mustache.github.io/mustache.5.html) is supported.

 A webserver for a quick review is included.
 On Mac you also get automatic page refresh.
-On other platforms you could try [LivePage][livepage] chrome extension for maximum productivity.
+On other platforms you could try [LivePage](https://chrome.google.com/webstore/detail/livepage/pilnojpmdoofaelbinaeodfpjheijkbh) chrome extension for maximum productivity.

 Before you read on - check out this video:

 [![ScreenShot](https://github.com/MikeMitterer/dart-sitegen/blob/master/assets/screenshot.jpg?raw=true)](http://goo.gl/uUTg8s)

-[Here][example] you can see a typical site structure.
+[Here](https://github.com/MikeMitterer/dart-sitegen/tree/master/example/simple) you can see a typical site structure.

 ```
 ├── .sitegen